build-error/Camera_streaming_rpi/README.md

 )
 ```

-The camera interface always returns OpenCV-compatible BGR images:
+Reading frames:

 ```python
 ret, frame = camera.read()
 ```

+Returned images are OpenCV-compatible BGR images.

-This allows the rest of the code to remain independent of the underlying camera hardware.
+This allows the remainder of the code to remain independent of camera hardware.

 ---

-## Starting the Streaming Server (Raspberry Pi)
+# Starting the Streaming Server

-Run:
+On the Raspberry Pi:

 ```bash
 python3 stream.py